Montréal–Trudeau International Airport: Ground transportation

-Public transport
+Public transit

-The Société de transport de Montréal (STM) currently has four regular bus routes serving Trudeau International Airport, including routes "204 Cardinal" and "209 Sources" which run every day and routes "356 Lachine /Montreal–Trudeau /Des Sources" and "378 Sauvé /Côte-Vertu /Montreal–Trudeau" which are night buses.
-Three of the four routes can take passengers to and from the Dorval bus terminus and train station, within walking distance of Via's Dorval station.
-A shuttle bus also runs between the airport and Via's Dorval station.
+Montréal–Trudeau is accessible by six bus routes operated by the Société de transport de Montréal (STM): one dedicated airport transfer service, one express route, two regular daytime routes, and two night buses.

-On March 29, 2010, the STM introduced the 747 Montreal-Trudeau/Downtown route.
-Operating 7 days a week, 24 hours a day and 365 days a year, this route connects the airport to eight downtown stops, including transfer stops at Lionel-Groulx metro station, Central Station and Berri-UQAM metro station.

-Prior to the introduction of this public transportation service, Groupe La Québécoise operated a coach service known as L'Aerobus between the airport and Central Station, connecting with several hotels downtown.
+Introduced on March 29, 2010, the 747 Montreal-Trudeau/Downtown route operates for 24 hours every day of the year, connecting the airport to Lionel-Groulx metro station, Central Station, Berri-UQAM metro station, and the city center.
+Prior to the introduction of the 747 bus service, Groupe La Québécoise operated a coach service known as L'Aerobus between the airport and Central Station, connecting with several hotels downtown.

+In addition to the 747, Montréal–Trudeau is accessible by the 204 Cardinal and 209 Des Sources everyday, while the 356 Lachine/YUL Aéroport/Des Sources and 378 Sauvé/YUL Aéroport serve the airport during night service hours.
+It is also accessible by the 460 Express Métropolitaine, which runs during rush hours.
+These routes provide service to the Dorval bus terminus and train station, which is within walking distance of Via's Dorval station.

-Inter-city rail connections
+Intercity rail connections

-Via Rail, the national train operator in Canada operates the "AirConnect" shuttle bus to Dorval station (IATA: XAX) located 2 km to the south of the airport.
-It is the nearest station on the Québec City-Windsor Corridor and offers inter-city rail connections to Quebec City, Ottawa, Kingston and Toronto as well as a smaller regional centres in Quebec and Ontario.
-(Public transport options to downtown Montreal available from the STM are more frequent, and Via does not provide service between Dorval and Montreal Central Station on some trains.)
+Connection to Via Rail, the national train operator in Canada, is possible through an airport shuttle bus to Dorval station (IATA: XAX) located 2 km to the south of the airport.
+It is the nearest station on the Québec City-Windsor Corridor and offers inter-city rail connections to Quebec City, Ottawa, Kingston and Toronto as well as smaller regional centres in Quebec and Ontario.
+Via does not provide local service between Dorval and Montreal Central Station.

-The shuttle bus from Montréal–Trudeau International Airport to Dorval station is free of charge to Via Rail passengers, departs every 20–30 minutes from door 8 on the departures level of the airport and takes around 20 minutes of travel time.
+The shuttle bus from Montréal–Trudeau International Airport to Dorval station is free of charge to Via Rail passengers.
+Operated by indigo, the service departs from departures door 8 every 45-60 minutes during the stations opening hours, taking around 5 minutes to reach its destination.

-Private bus
+Intercity bus

 KLM Royal Dutch Airlines operates a bus from Trudeau Airport to Ottawa Railway Station only for Air France-KLM customers originating in/arriving in the Ottawa area.
 As of 2016 Air-France KLM has three daily bus services between those cities.

 Air France also operates a bus from Trudeau to Sainte-Foy in Quebec City for its customers.

 Swiss International Air Lines previously operated its Swissbus service from Trudeau to Ottawa Railway Station for Swiss customers.

+Orléans Express offers service from Ottawa, Gatineau, Drummondville, and Quebec City.